Primary Care Doctors Make a Difference

 Same-Day Sick, Walk-In Appointment Clinic

 The Same-Day Sick, Walk-In Appointment Clinic allows patients who are sick to walk in for an appointment at the Downtown Primary Care Center at the Livingston Ambulatory Center, 380 Butterfly Gardens Drive, or at the Hilltop Primary Care Center, 2857 W. Broad St. We see patients on a first-come, first-served basis, and on the severity of the illness.
+No appointment is needed.
 This clinic is only available to Nationwide Children’s Primary Care Center patients.

-Downtown Primary Care Center Same-Day Sick, Walk-In Appointment Hours
+Downtown Primary Care Center Same-Day Sick, Walk-In Appointment Hours (No Appointment Needed)

 Available Monday through Friday